2015 Quicken Loans Race for Heroes 500: Background

 Phoenix International Raceway, the track where the race was held.

-Phoenix International Raceway (Jeff Gordon Raceway) – also known as PIR – is a 1 mi, low-banked tri-oval race track located in Avondale, Arizona.
-It is named after the nearby metropolitan area of Phoenix.
-The motorsport track opened in 1964 and currently hosts two NASCAR race weekends annually.
-PIR has also hosted the IndyCar Series, CART, USAC and the Rolex Sports Car Series.
-The raceway is currently owned and operated by International Speedway Corporation.
+Phoenix International Raceway (Jeff Gordon Raceway) is a 1 mi, low-banked tri-oval race track located in Avondale, Arizona.

-The raceway was originally constructed with a 2.5 mi road course that ran both inside and outside of the main tri-oval.
-In 1991 the track was reconfigured with the current 1.51 mi interior layout.
-PIR has an estimated grandstand seating capacity of around 67,000.
-Lights were installed around the track in 2004 following the addition of a second annual NASCAR race weekend.

-Phoenix International Raceway is home to two annual NASCAR race weekends, one of 13 facilities on the NASCAR schedule to host more than one race weekend a year.
-The track is both the first and last stop in the western United States, as well as the fourth and penultimate track on the schedule.

 Jeff Gordon entered with a two-point lead over Kyle Busch, a three-point lead over third-placed Kevin Harvick, and Martin Truex Jr. entered fourth six points back.
 Carl Edwards entered fifth 13 points back, Brad Keselowski was a further six points back in sixth, with the top eight placings completed by Kurt Busch (seventh; thirty-four points behind) and Joey Logano (eighth; sixty-nine points behind).

 Jeff Gordon Raceway

 On June 11, 2015, Phoenix International Raceway announced that it would be renamed Jeff Gordon Raceway for the Sprint Cup Series race.
 Track President Bryan Sperber said that they "were thinking of it like an athlete getting the keys to the city.
 It (the idea) took off from there.
 Starting with the quirky layout of our track, it seems like Phoenix always does things a little different.
 We're the next-to-last race so a lot of good ideas will already have been implemented at other venues.
 We thought, 'We better step up our game' and do something really cool, that the fans can be a part of, that what we do for Jeff is remembered."